syedhassaanahmed/syedhassaanahmed.github.io/_posts/2019-06-08-load-testing-analytical-workloads-using-kubernetes.markdown

 raw_query = get_query()
 execute(raw_query)
 ```
-As it can be seen, the Sensor ID has been randomized.
-The `query.py` is just a regular Python file, so more complex "randomizations" such as choosing from a set of sensors stored in a dimension table, can also be performed if needed.
+As it can be seen, the Sensor ID has been randomized. `query.py` is just a regular Python file, so more complex "randomizations" such as choosing from a set of sensors stored in a dimension table, can also be performed if needed.

 ## Compute
-Since the load tests were to be executed several times against various configuration changes in the analytics engine, we wanted something we can provision and de-commission fast - [immutable infrastructure](https://www.hashicorp.com/resources/what-is-mutable-vs-immutable-infrastructure/).
+Since we needed to execute the load tests several times against various configuration changes in the analytics engine, we wanted something we can provision and de-commission fast - [immutable infrastructure](https://www.hashicorp.com/resources/what-is-mutable-vs-immutable-infrastructure/).
 And what more fast and immutable can it be than Docker containers?
 It also provided the added benefit of a self-contained environment.

 ![](https://external-preview.redd.it/aR6WdUcsrEgld5xUlglgKX_0sC_NlryCPTXIHk5qdu8.jpg?auto=webp&s=5fe64dd318eec71711d87805d43def2765dd83cd)